gohugoio/hugo/content/en/getting-started/configuration.md

 date  = [":filename", ":default"]
 {{< /code-toggle >}}

-The above will try first to extract the value for `.Date` from the filename, then it will look in front matter parameters `date`, `publishDate` and lastly `lastmod`.
+The above will try first to extract the value for `.Date` from the file name, then it will look in front matter parameters `date`, `publishDate` and lastly `lastmod`.

 `:git`